YuanyueLiLab/LabWebsite/content/authors/Yuanyue-Li/_index.md

 bio: I develop methods for metabolomics.

 interests:
+  - Mass Spectrometry
-  - Artificial Intelligence
+  - Metabolomics
-  - Computational Linguistics
+  - Biochemistry
-  - Information Retrieval
+  - Molecular Biology

 # Education to show in About widget
 education: